 Introducing the Calumet Heritage Area

-From Chicago’s Southeast Side to the Indiana Dunes, the compelling landscape of the Calumet region mixes rare and extraordinary natural areas with scenes of technological wonder.
+From Chicago’s Pullman National Monument to the Indiana Dunes National Park, the compelling landscape of the Calumet region mixes rare and extraordinary natural areas with scenes of technological wonder.
 Behind what the eye sees are equally compelling human stories of settlement, construction, inquiry, struggle and renewal.

 Creating the Calumet Heritage Area